Programs Non-QM Loans

 Is it okay if the information on tax returns does not match what is provided on a letter from a licensed tax preparer or CPA?

-They can but it would be much easier using our 1099 income program.
-Bank Statement loans were designed for true business owners.
+They can but it would be much easier using our 1099 income program as it may end up giving them more income—and even greater buying power than they would with a Bank Statement Loan.
+The latter was designed for true business owners.
 So, an independent contractor earning 1099 wages is technically not self-employed.
-If the employer pays the applicant in 1099 wages, then the only time the applicant is considered self-employed is by the IRS when they file tax returns, and neither of these two programs uses tax returns.
-If applicants receive 1099 wages, a 1099 Income Program is designed more for this type of income and may end up giving them more income—and even greater buying power than they would with a Bank Statement Loan.
-The two programs are remarkably similar, in terms of minimum down payment, minimum credit scores, etc.
+If the employer pays the applicant in 1099 wages, then the only time the applicant is considered self-employed is by the IRS when they file tax returns, and neither of these two programs uses them.

 Can a borrower who owns a 50% share in a business do a Bank Statement Loan?